bioinformatics-centre/kaiju/README.md

 convert them into a protein database and construct Kaiju's index (the Burrows-Wheeler transform and the FM-index) in one go.

+`kaiju-makedb` needs `curl` and `wget` for downloading the reference databases.

 The downloaded files are several GB in size.
-It is therefore recommended to run the program in a directory with at least 100 GB of free space.
+It is therefore recommended to run the program in a directory with at least 500 GB of free space.

 Example usage:
 ```